grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 grunt's legacy website strategy should attempt to preserve the code of the websites *and* the content of the websites.

-This report recommends using grunt's GitHub account as a repository for storing legacy website code, which can then be archived and/or activated in multiple different ways, described above.
+This report recommends using grunt's GitHub account as a repository for storing legacy website code, which can then be archived and/or activated in multiple different ways, as described above.

 Saving legacy websites as .WARC files is an interesting approach if grunt can support playback of .WARC files for researchers.

-Docker images could be made to preserve the websites in their original form, however this would require the most development time and potential expense.
+Docker images could be made to preserve the websites in their original form, however, this would require the most development time and potential expense.